philrz/zed-datasource/README.md

 # Best Practices

 Zed is not a purpose-built time-series database.
-However, as a general data platform, it can absolutely be used for storage and query of such data at moderate scale.
+However, as a general data platform, it can absolutely be used for storage and query of time-series data at moderate scale.

 In its current state, the plugin relies on the use of Zed queries that prepare data for easy conversion to the